iadarroch/FSProfiles/README.md

 Flight Throttle and Rudder Pedals), and display an HTML formatted document showing each available control binding, and the controller & input bound to it.

 So far, the utility has only been tested with a native Windows desktop install of FS2020.
-It is possible that it will also work with Steam-based installs on Windows, but I have not been able test that.
+Some work has also been done to support Steam-based installs, but it is untested by actual Steam users.

-**Ways to use:**
+**Example ways to use:**
 * Select a single profile to see all its bindings.
 * Select two different profiles for a controller to compare bindings.
 * Select a set of controller profiles to get a list of all current bindings.

 ## To Install
 To install the utility, perform the following steps:
-* Download the installer from the latest release.
+* Download the installer from the latest project release (or from [Flightsim.to](https://flightsim.to/file/79474/fsprofiles)).
 * Run the installer.
 You may have to click through a security warning.
 * Accept the defaults and install.
+* When you first run the program, you may get a message to install the .NET 8 runtime.
+If you get the warning, you *must* install the runtime for the utility to work.

 The installer will currently set up a desktop shortcut and a menu folder and item.